 Arriving in the Session Room

-You should arrive at the front of your session room at least ten minutes in advance of your session (or the session that precedes yours if there isn’t a break in between).
-ASTRO Education staff and the AV tech will be there to give instructions and acquaint you with the AV set up on the stage.
+You should arrive at the front of your session room at least 10 minutes in advance of your session (or the session that precedes yours if there is not a break in between).
+ASTRO Education staff and the AV tech will be there to give instructions and acquaint you with the AV setup on the stage.
 It is essential that each presenter stay within the time limits.
 A timer will be operated by the AV tech to ensure this.

 For questions related to housing, registration and travel, contact the Meetings team.